Tag Archives: preprints

 Citations and media coverage

 According to a press release accompanying a just-published study in PLOS ONE: Highly cited papers also tend to receive more media attention, although the cause of the association is unclear.
-One reason I can think of is a confounding factor that serves as the hidden cause of both phenomena.
-Discoverability matters just as much as … Read more
+One reason I can think of is a confounding factor … Continue reading

 The costs of correction